deathbeds/urljsf/docs/use/cli.md

 # Command Line

-The `prjsf` command line interface (CLI) is appropriate for standalone forms, such as to be hosted on GitLab pages.
+The `urljsf` command line interface (CLI) is appropriate for standalone forms, such as to be hosted on GitLab pages.

 Some additional [advanced options](./advanced.md) are available.